-The size and detailing of buildings should be designed to reduce the visual perception of bulk and mass.
+The size and detailing of buildings shall be designed to reduce the visual perception of bulk and mass.
 The façade should have sufficient architectural detail to mitigate issues of scale and to ensure overall aesthetic appearance.

-b) Architectural Features and External Materials and Appearance c) Design of Chapel Building

-Predominant wall finishes should be compatible with the existing historic architecture and other structures in the McLean District.
+Architectural Features and External Materials and Appearance Predominant wall finishes shall be compatible with the existing historic architecture and other structures in the McLean District.